 There are songs made just for kids, and then there are songs made just for adults who care for kids– a crucial difference!
 In my opinion, the best musician for the newborn stage is Vered, who’s trained in music therapy and clinical psychology.
 Her songs have an indie-folk-rock sound but the lyrics are all about babies, perfectly capturing the hyper-specific details.
 Some are funny, some are so sweet they make you want to cry, and some even lend themselves to activities you can do with your child, like “Bikeride,” which describes “bicycling” a baby’s legs—something that’s often advised to help with gas (#IYKYK).
 She also teaches classes (remote and in-person) on how to use music to soothe babies.

-Find Activities to Do With Your Baby
+Find Activities To Do With Your Baby

 It can be surprisingly hard to figure out what to do with a newborn who can barely move.
-Eager for some age-appropriate activities to do with our baby, I purchased Curious Baby™ Activity Cards, which include more than forty ideas about how to play and engage with children from birth to 12 months.
+Eager for some age-appropriate activities to do with our baby, I purchased Curious Baby™ Activity Cards, which include more than 40 ideas about how to play and engage with children from birth to 12 months.
 Had I not read these, I never would’ve thought to tie toys and other small objects to a string and dangle them over our baby for her to bat at (something fittingly called “Cat Play”).
 Most of the activities use common household objects such as scarves, mirrors, and pots, so you don’t have to clutter your home with even more stuff.

 Don’t Pressure Yourself to Provide 24/7 Entertainment

 Two things can be true: Activities for babies are fun, and also, you can go overboard on pressuring yourself to “entertain” them when, in fact, their favorite hobby is staring at the ceiling fan.
-It took me a while to accept that sometimes it’s okay to just let babies amuse themselves.
+It took me a while to accept that sometimes it’s OK to just let babies amuse themselves.
 Your baby might also enjoy watching you do chores or a workout video, either from a bouncer/infant seat or the comfort of a baby carrier.
 They might even enjoy hanging out at a café if you take them.
 Can’t know until you try!

 Fill Your Home With Healthy “One-Hand” Snacks